bas0N/sparkledge-backend/README.md

 - **Body Params**

 -Required:
-Programmeid in this case is a mongodb object retrieved from calling endpoint infrastructure/programme.
+CourseId in this case is a mongodb object id retrieved from calling endpoint infrastructure/programme.

 `courseId:[string]`